Valley Bank Reviews

 Valley Bank rates

-The only rates Valley Bank advertises are for its home equity lines of credit (HELOCs), which have a maximum annual percentage rate of 15.9% and a minimum of 3.5%.
+The only rates Valley Bank advertises are for its home equity lines of credit (HELOCs), which have a maximum annual percentage rate (APR) of 15.9% and a minimum APR of 3.5%.
+Its current HELOC rates as of April 1, 2026 are 5.79% APR for the first 12 months, after which a variable APR of 6.125% applies.

-While Valley Bank doesn’t list mortgage rates online, your rate typically depends on the current federal reserve rate and your:
+While Valley Bank doesn’t list mortgage rates online, your rate typically depends on factors such as your:

 - Credit score